• Corneal Transplant Surgery

-There are approximately 45,000 Corneal Transplants performed each year in the United States.
-This is actually a small number when compared with approximately 3,500,000 cataract procedures each year in this country.
+There are approximately 50,000 Cornea Transplant surgeries performed each year in the United States.
+This is actually a small number when compared with approximately 5 million cataract procedures each year in this country.
 Of all transplant surgery done today, including heart, lung and kidney, corneal transplants are by far the most common and successful.
-Richard A. Erdey, M.D. and Daryl D. Kaswinkel, M.D. are Corneal Specialists; they have been performing Corneal Transplant Surgery since 1988 and 1996 respectively.
+Richard A Erdey, MD and Daryl D Kaswinkel, MD are Corneal Specialists; they have been performing Cornea Transplant Surgery since 1988 and 1996 respectively.

 The Human Eye is like a telescope in that it contains two lenses to focus light onto the retina.
-The first “lens” is the cornea and is a transparent, dome-shaped window covering the front of the eye.
-It is a powerful refracting surface, providing 2/3 of the eye’s focusing power.
-Because there are no blood vessels in the cornea, it is normally clear and has a shiny surface.
+The first “lens” is the cornea which is a transparent, dome-shaped structure covering the front of the eye.
+It is a powerful refracting surface, accounting for 2/3 of the eye’s focusing ability.
+Because there are no blood vessels in the cornea, it is normally clear and transparent.
 Like the crystal on a watch, it provides a clear window to look through.
+To the observer, it glistens due to the constant bathing of tears equally spread onto its surface with each blink of the lids.

 The cornea is tough, difficult to penetrate and is extremely sensitive – there are more nerve endings in the cornea than anywhere else in the body.
 For this reason, a corneal abrasion is generally very painful but fortunately, heals rapidly.
 The adult cornea is only about 1/2 millimeter thick and is comprised of 5 layers: Epithelium, Bowman’s membrane, Stroma, Descemet’s membrane and the Endothelium.
 Throughout life the cornea must remain transparent, smooth and of regular curvature to properly transmit and focus light as it enters the eye.
-Infections, trauma, or dystrophic conditions can involve any layer of the cornea and may result in scarring or thinning that, if severe, can cause loss of transparency and blindness.
+Infections, trauma, or dystrophic conditions can involve any layer of the cornea and may result in scarring, thinning or curvature distortion that, if severe, can cause loss of transparency, optical distortion and blindness.

 We are born with a complement of cornea endothelial cells (3000 to 3500 cells/ mm²) that line Descemet’s membrane.
 These cells are responsible for “pumping” fluid out of the cornea, maintaining cornea transparency.
 As we mature, the concentration of these specialized cells may decrease by 1/3 but this quantity is still sufficient to maintain corneal clarity throughout life.
 Unfortunately, corneal endothelial cells are one of the few cells in the human body that are not capable of regeneration and if damaged or lost are not replaced.

-If the cornea endothelial cell concentration falls below a certain critical threshold, as can occur in Fuchs’ Corneal Dystrophy, after cataract surgery or after eye trauma, the cornea swells and loses transparency leading to blurry vision or eventually, blindness.
+If the cornea endothelial cell concentration falls below a certain critical threshold, as can occur in Fuchs’ Corneal Dystrophy, after cataract or cornea transplantation surgery or after eye trauma, the cornea swells and loses transparency leading to blurry vision or eventually, blindness.

-Fuchs’ corneal dystrophy is a progressive condition that gradually affects both eyes.
+Fuchs’ Corneal Dystrophy is a progressive condition that gradually affects both eyes.
 It is slightly more prevalent in women than in men.
 The condition rarely affects vision until people reach their 50s and 60s although an eye doctor can sometimes detect the early signs of Fuchs’ dystrophy at age 30 to 40 years.
-The pathology in Fuchs’ corneal dystrophy occurs when the endothelial cells are gradually lost over the years.
+The pathology in Fuchs’ corneal dystrophy is demonstrated by increasing concentrations of optically degrading tiny dimples which form within descemet’s membrane in between the endothelial cells.
+The endothelial cells are gradually lost over the years.

-At first, a person with Fuchs’ corneal dystrophy may awaken with blurry vision that gradually clears later in the morning or by noon.
+At first, a person with Fuchs’ Corneal Dystrophy may notice subtle deterioration in night vision.
+As the process progresses, they may awaken with blurry vision that gradually clears later in the morning or later.
 The reason for this is during sleep the closed eyelids prevent evaporation; once the patient awakens, the open eyelids allow corneal surface evaporation to occur, allowing the cornea to thin and vision to improve.
-As the disease progresses, corneal swelling will remain constant and vision remains poor throughout the day.
+As the disease progresses further, corneal swelling will remain constant and vision remains poor throughout the day.

-To treat the disease, your doctor may initially try to reduce corneal swelling with hypertonic salt drops or ointment which extracts the fluid from the cornea.
-If the condition becomes painful, bandage soft contact lenses may be implemented.
-In early stages of this condition, a hair dryer held at arm’s length and directed parallel to face and be used to temporarily dry and thin the cornea.
-This easy procedure may temporarily improve symptoms and can be repeated several times a day.
+To treat the disease, your doctor may initially try to reduce corneal swelling with hypertonic salt drops or ointment which temporarily extracts the fluid from the cornea.
+If the condition becomes painful, bandage soft contact lenses may be used.
+In early stages of this condition, a hair dryer held at arm’s length and directed parallel to face can be used to dry and thin the cornea.
+This technique may briefly improve symptoms and can be repeated if necessary.

 Corneal Transplantation may be necessary if your cornea is damaged due to injury or disease.
 Since there is no artificial substitute for corneal tissue, a human donor cornea is transplanted to restore sight.
 The Central Ohio Lions Eye Bank typically provides the corneal tissue for our patients.